caburj/kwartrack/NOTES.md

   * [X] Filter loans.
 When clicking a loan, show the linked transactions (which includes the payments).
   * [X] Show "Private" as name if private.
 Also, show prefixed account name.

+* [X] Allow editing loan transactions
+  * [X] Show an indicator that a transaction is a loan or payment.
+  * [X] Do not allow deleting/editing a loan if it already has a payment.
+  * [X] Do not allow deleting/editing a payment.